VikramSinghMTL/singh.gg/src/site/notes/50 Works/Research/Data Analysis.md

 4. Implications for Scaling the Approach
 	- Since the game was widely enjoyed, this suggests it could be expanded or iterated upon to further enhance learning outcomes.
 	- If students already enjoyed this implementation, refining mechanics, stakes, or rewards could deepen engagement.
-	- It may also indicate that game-based peer review could be useful in other courses beyond your own.
+	- It may also indicate that game-based peer review could be useful in other courses beyond the own.

 ### Q2.
 Do you have any feedback about the mechanics or design of the card game?